Regularity in time along the coarse scale flow for the incompressible Euler equations: Introduction

-We prove furthermore that the pressure possesses better regularity in its advective derivatives, which turns out to be more subtle compared to the velocity field.
-Regularity in time for the pressure may seem surprising given that, a priori, the pressure is only determined by the equations up to a constant depending on time.
+We prove furthermore that the pressure possesses better regularity in its advective derivatives, which turns out to be even more subtle than the results for the velocity field.
+Regularity in time for the pressure may seem surprising given that, a priori, the pressure is only determined by the equations up to a scalar depending on time.
 However, when the pressure is properly normalized to have integral $0$, we obtain Theorem~\ref{thm:matDvPCts} below.

-(Here we use the notation $(y)_+ = \max \{ y, 0\}$.) \begin{thm} Under the same assumptions, for any non-negative integer $s$ satisfying $s(1-\a) - 1 + (1 - 2 \a)_+ < 0$ we have for all $\b < 1 - (1 - 2 \a)_+ - s(1-\a)$.
+\begin{thm} Under the same assumptions, for any non-negative integer $s$ with $s < \fr{\min\{1,2\a\}}{(1-\a)}$ for all $\b <\min\{2\a, 1\} - s(1-\a)$.
 In particular, if $\a > 1/3$, the distribution $\fr{Dp}{\pr t} = \pr_t p + \tx{{\normalfont div} } ( p v )$ is continuous, and the pressure associated to a uniformly Lipschitz Euler flow will have continuous advective derivatives of all orders. \end{thm} In relation to the ideas of anomalous dissipation and Onsager's conjecture, we are further motivated to consider the regularity in time of the energy profile